Dynamic Interpersonal Therapy (DIT)

 Venue: NSCAP in Leeds

-Dates for Leeds 2016-17: The next DIT training is planned for September 2017 (dates yet to be confirmed).
+Dates: The next DIT training is planned for October 2017 (dates yet to be confirmed).
 To register your interest, please contact: Ellie Pekala, Course Administrator

 About the training

-Health Education England has commissioned the training Brief Dynamic Interpersonal Therapy (DIT) as an IAPT-approved high intensity therapy for work with adults, for the Yorkshire and Humber region.
-Places have been also opened to professionals from the Northwest with Health Education Health Education North West.
-Therefore, the DIT training is free for therapists with an interest and experience of psychoanalytic/dynamic psychotherapy who meet the eligibility criteria and are based in the Yorkshire and Humber, and Northwest regions.
+Health Education England has commissioned the training in Brief Dynamic Interpersonal Therapy (DIT) as an IAPT-approved high intensity therapy for work with adults, for professionals based in Yorkshire and Humber and North West region.
+Therefore, DIT training is free for therapists with an interest and experience of psychoanalytic/dynamic psychotherapy who meet the eligibility criteria and are based in the Yorkshire and Humber, and North West regions.

 The training has two main parts: a 4-day taught course and 1 day role play exercise that follows the competency framework for treating depression through DIT; and subsequent supervised and assessed practice (two cases for 16 sessions each – all session taped) over approximately 6 to 9 months.